 Also, Twilight never finishes the flashback potion, so she could potentially use it at least once more.

-Shameful Shrinking: Discord shrinks when Fluttershy angrily warns him not to try anything just because the Elements of Harmony have been returned to the Tree of Harmony.
+Shameful Shrinking: Discord shrinks when Fluttershy sternly warns him not to try anything just because the Elements of Harmony have been returned to the Tree of Harmony.

 Sheathe Your Sword: Celestia initially refuses to raise a hoof against Nightmare Moon, though a bolt of magic to the face makes her rethink this strategy.